rogerbinns/apsw/doc/couchdb.rst

   temporary they will eventually be discarded by CouchDB.

   This also means that Javascript's rules are used for evaluation in circumstances such as comparing strings to integers.
+However SQL rules are used for nulls - they are not equal to each other or any other value.

   SQLite only supports one index per query.
 If all the constraints are joined by **and** then this module can tell SQLite it has one